SarthakJariwala/nrel_dev_api/README.md

 # nrel-dev-api
-> Python API for NREL (National Renewable Energy Lab) developer API to access.
+> Python API for NREL (National Renewable Energy Lab) developer API.

-{% include note.html content='In order to use the NREL developer API, you will need an API key from NREL.
+*NOTE: In order to use the NREL developer API, you will need an API key from NREL.
 You can get one [here](https://developer.nrel.gov/signup/).
-The process is simple and only requires your name and email (where you will receive the API key). ' %}
+The process is simple and only requires your name and email (where you will receive the API key).*

 ## Install